Mbed-TLS/mbedtls/README.rst

   This generates code coverage information in addition to debug information.
 - ASan.
   This instruments the code with AddressSanitizer to check for memory errors.
+  (This includes LeakSanitizer, with recent version of gcc and clang.)
+  (With recent version of clang, this mode also intruments the code with UndefinedSanitizer to check for undefined behaviour.)
+- ASanDbg.
+  Same as ASan but slower, with debug information and better stack traces.
+- MemSan.
+  This intruments the code with MemorySanitizer to check for uninitialised memory reads.
+Experimental, needs recent clang on Linux/x86_64.
+- MemSanDbg.
+  Same as ASan but slower, with debug information, better stack traces and origin tracking.
 - Check.
-  This activates more compiler warnings and treats them as errors.
+  This activates the compiler warnings that depend on optimisation and treats all warnings as errors.

 Switching build modes in CMake is simple.
 For debug mode, enter at the command line: